 Spice merchants could reap enormous profits, but they also faced dangerous journeys to procure their goods.
 Whether traveling by land or sea, they faced perils like pirates and raiders, religious and political conflict, and accidents like shipwrecks.
 Traders furthermore faced financial strain to move spices from Eastern points of trade to Europe.
 Whenever spices were transported through different kingdoms or points of trade, merchants had to pay steep tariffs.
 Depending upon the spice, merchants could charge 50 or 60 percent more in Europe for the spices they bought in the Middle East.
 Some contemporary accounts state that merchants charged 100 percent more.
 However, a majority of the markup was due to tariffs, leaving traders with a smaller profit, even as little as 10 percent.

 Spices entering the European market were typically transported through Venice.
-This city was located in a prime location in Mediterranean.
+In the map above, the cartographer Camocio depicts Venice in great detail.
+Ornate palaces, churches, and bridges are connected by a system of waterways, many listed in the key.
+Venice was located in a prime location in Mediterranean.
 It was relatively easy to access major gateways to Eastern trade routes like Constantinople (now Istanbul, Turkey); Aleppo, Syria; and Alexandria, Egypt.
 From the eleventh through the fifteenth century, Venetian merchants ruled the European spice trade.
 As a result, Venice became an extremely wealthy and powerful city.
 Such a wealthy city attracted the most talented artisans to produce innovative architecture, artwork, and music.

 By the late Middle Ages, thousands of tons of the most common spices were imported into Europe annually through Venice.
 The value of these spices was approximately the value of a yearly supply of grain for 1.5 million people.
 In fifteenth-century England, a pound of pepper cost more than two days’ wages by a skilled London craftsman.
 A pound of cloves cost nearly five days’ wages, while a pound a saffron cost one month’s wages.
+You can see the cost of pepper in this selection from d’Anghiera’s The decades of the newe worlde or west Indía.
+Don’t get bogged down by specific monetary values in this description of pepper; observe the long list of tariffs merchants had to pay all along trade routes.
+Importing spices was very expensive, pushing both prices and profits up.
 Prices varied throughout Europe and fluctuated over time, but the general idea remained the same: spices were a very expensive ingredient in medieval Europe.

 Questions to Consider: